Meeting ‘ Mom with Backpack ‘ from Italy

 Travel has some amazing benefits.

-One has been to connect with other travellers.
+One has been to connect with other travelers.

 Another has been to connect with other bloggers.